 Contact: Ricardo Febles, 978-856-3997

-Learn how Massachusetts towns and cities are reducing waste by making it easier for their residents to recycle mattresses.
+Learn how Massachusetts municipalities are making it easier for their own residents, and sometimes households from neighboring communities, to recycle mattresses.